 What was announced?

-The Redeemer session announced that Redeemer is planting a new daughter church in Prosper, TX named Zion Presbyterian Church and that we will be sending Pastor Belonga to be the church planter for that new church.
+The Redeemer session announced that Redeemer is planting a new daughter church in Prosper, TX named Zion Presbyterian Church and that have sent Pastor Mark Belonga to be the church planter for that new church.

 Why is Redeemer planting a new church?